 However, the challenges of discrimination in the workplace are far from over, discrimination has just become more discrete.
 Today’s discrimination often appears in a more muted fashion.
 This is a result of implicit bias, which are attitudes and stereotypes that unconsciously impact understanding, actions, and decisions.
 These biases while not conscious choices, can have a discriminatory impact on workplace decisions such as recruiting, hiring, and promotions.

 Further despite filing complaints with EEOC many individuals do not receive relief.
 This lack of relief occurs even though the EEOC investigates over 100,000 cases a year.
 Employees often do not receive compensation or improved working conditions.
 The most frequently filed claims are related to race, but only 15 percent of these claims receive compensation.

 To help prevent continued discrimination in the workplace, employers, human resource representatives, and managers need to make diversity a priority.
 This can include initiatives to implement hiring and promotion policies with a focus on diversity, the creation of a board dedicated to pursuing diversity, and trainings about implicit bias to make sure all employees are aware of the potential problems.

 Contact McOmber McOmber & Luber, P.C.

 If you feel you are being discriminated against in the workplace because of your race our attorneys at McOmber McOmber & Luber, P.C. can help.
 We will review the details of your case and help you determine if you should pursue action.
-Contact our Red Bank, New Jersey, office today at (732) 842-6500, or our Marlton, New Jersey, office at (856) 985-9800.
+Contact our Red Bank, New Jersey, office at (732) 842-6500, our Newark, New Jersey office at (973) 878-9040, or our Marlton, New Jersey, office at (856) 985-9800.